 The deadline to apply for the Emerging Writers Pavilion is July 31, 2017 or when all of the space is exhausted.
 Exhibit space is typically sold out by late July or early August.
 For consideration as a presenter on our featured stages, please submit your press information or proposal by May 1, 2017.

 Yes!
 In fact we will be happy to arrange a brief reading and a signinig for you if you participate as an Emerging Writer.
 Also, if you prefer to rent a booth, of course you may sign and sell your books there.

-The costs for renting a booth or for participating at the Emerging Writers Stage are explained in their respective applications.
+The costs for renting a booth or for participating at the Emerging Writers Pavilion are explained in their respective applications.

 For general questions not answered here, please visit our contact page.

 The Atlanta area — the economic and cultural center of the Southeast — has long needed and greatly deserves a successful, viable book festival.
 And no part of Atlanta offers a better cross-section of book lovers and experienced festival organizers than Decatur.
 Only four square miles in size, Decatur is home to history (older than the city of Atlanta), academia (Emory and Agnes Scott Universities), and a long-standing appreciation for arts and books (the Decatur Arts Festival, the Georgia Center for the Book).